Shift4 Payments Review

 Shift4 Payments offers a complete line of products and services for almost any retail or eCommerce business.
 But will it work for your small business?

 - “Free” terminal available with account

 - One-year contract with no early termination fee available

 - Interchange-plus pricing available

-- A three-year contract with an early termination fee required with a “free” terminal
+- Three-year contract with early termination fee required with “free” terminal

 - Tiered pricing offered